noisebridge/PythonClass/lessons/exceptions/exceptions.md

 ### Exceptions

 Ten thousand foot view:  Exceptions are errors that occur when an application is running.

-If they
+Warm up: Everyone run examples/example0.py - View an exception.

-### 0. Two major types of Error Messages - [Syntax Errors vs. Exceptions](https://docs.python.org/2/tutorial/errors.html)
+### 1. Two major types of Error Messages - [Syntax Errors vs. Exceptions](https://docs.python.org/2/tutorial/errors.html)
 - Syntax Errors === Parsing Errors (the 'grammar rules' of Python)
 - Exceptions happen during runtime and can be captured safely and handled, and what we're focused on today
 - The parser will catch Syntax Errors, your application can't run if those exist
 - You can catch exceptions.
 The rest of the course will be focused on catching and handling exceptions

-### 1. Some facts:
+### 2. Some facts about Exceptions
 - Exceptions are classes, following the 'object oriented' programming paradigm
 - Object oriented note: when you catch an exception it is an object, which is instantiated from that class
 - Almost all built-in exceptions inherit from a class called Exception